FREQUENTLY ASKED QUESTIONS ABOUT THE MUSIC PROGRAM

 Note – Each ensemble has a weekly sectional with their respective instruments/voices and rehearsals or ensembles are subject to change from time to time.

 7. When can we expect to see our students perform?

-However our students are highly sought after and are constantly performing within the community and information can be found from the same means above or from the teaching staff.
+Our students are highly sought after and are constantly performing within the community.
+Information can be found from the same means above or from the teaching staff.

 8. How do we get more information about what is going on in the Music Program?

 For all information to do with the Music Program our website is as follows:

 Please go to the bottom of the page and sign up for Remind – (For reminders directly from the music department.)